bhan0234/mthree-sre/devops/kubernetes/replication cont and replica set 5.md

 - There are options for **automatically scaling** the replica set based on load.
 - This is an **advanced topic** that will be covered later.
+- if u try to add a new one, replica set automatically deletes them.
 ---

 ## ✨ Summary of Commands